congratulations to our

 All nominations are due November 1st to be considered for the award the following spring.
 To nominate a potential honoree please use the DAA nomination form.
 Please e-mail email@example.com to request a nomination packet or an invitation be sent to you.

-We appreciate any donations made to this event.
-You will receive a tax letter for your donation.
+We appreciate any donations made to this event, all donations are tax deductible.

 1989 – Andrew P. Rollins, Jr. ’35, Kyle Rote, Jr. ’68, Charles H. Webb, Jr. ’51,